Krosxx/flutter_overlay_window/README.md

 # flutter_overlay_window

-Flutter plugin for displaying your flutter windows over other apps on the screen
+Flutter plugin for displaying your flutter views over other apps on the screen

 <!-- ## Preview -->